-The majority of the RMC is year-round pronghorn habitat, which includes areas outside of the HMA to the North and West that are outside of HMA boundaries.
-Map 5 located in the SIR at 13 displays pronghorn habitat within the Complex and the gather area.
+The majority of the RMC is year-round pronghorn habitat, which includes areas outside of the HMA to the north and west that are outside of HMA boundaries.
+Map 5 located in the SIR Chapter 13 displays pronghorn habitat within the Complex and the gather area.